Gal009/Some-Modifications/README.md

 Everything I mentioned above is configurable (minus the panic effect, the effect of the SCP-207 that the SCP-173 gets when it puts a tantrum and the negative effects of when someone walks in its tantrum.
 The only thing you can configure from these Effects is time but if you want I can try to make you change the effects too)

-I know that the code is not very good and that i have to remove some unnecessary checks, but im tired to remove the unnecessary checks. you have any suggestions of things to add, you can DM me then on discord: Gal.#3167
+I know that the code is not very good (But i tried to do something good) you have any suggestions of things to add, you can DM me then on discord: Gal.#3167

 (Shout out to Jeppe Beier for the exiled plugin tutorial)